learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

  requirements that all new apps and updates targeting Android 15+ [must support 16 KB page sizes](https://android-developers.googleblog.com/2025/05/prepare-play-apps-for-devices-with-16kb-page-size.html).
   See [this announcement from Unity](https://discussions.unity.com/t/info-unity-engine-support-for-16-kb-memory-page-sizes-android-15/1589588) for more information.
 </details>
+* Version 6000.3.17f1+ or newer is [required if you are using Gradle 9+](https://docs.unity3d.com/6000.3/Documentation/Manual/android-gradle-version-compatibility.html)

 ### Unity 2022.3 LTS